Can You Take Tums Before Bed? | Essential Nighttime Facts

 The Importance of Lifestyle Adjustments Alongside Taking Tums Before Bed

 Using antacids like Tums alone isn’t always enough for consistent relief from nighttime heartburn.
-Simple lifestyle changes often enhance effectiveness significantly:
+Simple lifestyle changes often enhance effectiveness significantly.
+The NIDDK treatment guidance for GERD notes that lifestyle changes, over-the-counter medicines, and prescription medicines may all play a role, and it recommends medical advice when symptoms do not go away with over-the-counter treatment.

 • Avoid heavy meals late at night: Eating large portions close to bedtime increases digestive workload and reflux risk.

-• Avoid trigger foods: Spicy foods, caffeine, alcohol, chocolate—all known culprits that worsen reflux symptoms.
+• Avoid trigger foods: Spicy foods, caffeine, alcohol, chocolate, high-fat foods, mint, and acidic foods can worsen reflux symptoms for some people.

-• Elevate head while sleeping: Raising your upper body reduces backflow of acids into your esophagus.
+• Elevate head while sleeping: Raising your upper body can reduce backflow of acid into your esophagus.

 • Avoid smoking: Smoking weakens LES function and exacerbates reflux issues.